 Samfirm and Frija have been the only Samsung firmware download tools available until now.
-However, with the arrival of Samloader, the privilege that Windows users used to enjoy has been democratized.
+However, with the arrival of Samloader, the exclusivity Windows users enjoyed has been democratized.
 Now, not just on macOS, Linux, and Windows, you can also download official Samsung firmware on Android using the Samloader tool.
 Samloader is a Python-based script without a GUI and works via Command Prompt, Mac Terminal, or terminal emulator apps like Termux on Android.

-There was a time when Samsung users had to download firmware from 3rd-party repositories.
+Before the advent of firmware download tools, Samsung users depended on 3rd-party repositories.
 These websites provide free firmware downloads with speed limits.
-As a result, users had to wait for 5-7 hours for the download to finish.
 Those who wanted high-speed download had to purchase a plan.

-Later, some developers came up with user-friendly Samsung firmware download tools like Samfirm and Frija.
+Then came a couple of user-friendly Samsung firmware download tools like Samfirm and Frija.
 Since these tools use Windows DLL to connect and authenticate to Samsung FUS, they can only be used on a Windows PC.
 Samloader, on the other hand, uses the algorithm used by Samsung Smart Switch and is written in Python.
 Since Python can be installed on all major operating systems like Linux, macOS, Windows, Android, etc., you can use Samloader on all these platforms and enjoy high-speed downloads.

 Usually, we needed a PC to download firmware for Samsung devices but now we can check the availability of the latest firmware for a Samsung Galaxy device even on an Android device.
 In this tutorial, we’ll see how we can use Samloader on Termux and download Samsung firmware on an Android phone or tablet.